fullmoonemptysun/work/ccompiler/Day 1.md

 10. The **linker** also associates each entry in the symbol table with a memory address through a process called *symbol resolution*.
 Then it performs *relocation* which updates every place that uses a symbol to use the corresponding address instead. (simplified).

+## The compiler Driver

+1. `gcc` is the compiler driver that calls the pp, compiler, assembler and the linker.
+2. We write the compiler driver before we get to the compiler.
+We use the preprocessor in our system.
+`gcc -E -P INPUT_FILE -o PREPROCESSED_FILE`